Please refer to the following link: Publications Ethics

 An Email along with the link directing to the proof in PDF format, which can be freely downloaded, would be sent to the corresponding author.
 Once the PDF is downloaded, the corrections need to be sent back to the concerned managing editor within 3 days.
 An Email notification needs to be sent if the article correction process would be delayed.
 Authors facing a challenge to make any corrections to the electronic copy may consider taking a printout and making the changes on the hard copy.

 Article Processing Charges (APC) is charged to the author of the article that is being published.
 The amount varies between USD 1800-3600 depending on the type of article, availability of Funding Support, and the income status of the country.

 There is no charge for the authors if they wish to withdraw their manuscript from initial stages of processing.
 However, the author needs to pay full amount as withdrawal charge if the article is under review stage or accepted for publication.
 This amount will be utilized to compensate the costs incurred during the process and publication.

 Submission of a manuscript to the Remedy Publications journal directly implies that all the authors have read and agreed to the journal’s guidelines.
 The content present in the manuscript after publication will be freely available to all the potential readers over the Internet for non commercial use.

 The content provided by the authors in the manuscript should at no point of time breach the Copyrights or rights of third party.
 The manuscript submitted should not be published or submitted for consideration in any other journal.
 Manuscripts with plagiarized content will not be considered for peer-review process.

-Disclosure statements of all the co-authors need to be sent at the time of submission.
+Disclosure statements need to be sent at the time of submission.
 Certain manuscripts (like case studies, clinical trails, etc.) submitted without the disclosure statement will be considered incomplete and may not be considered to be reviewed.

 At the external peer-review stage, the authors are required to send signed copies of the following statements: